-You've no doubt noticed that is upon us again - that day (actually more like a week) when retailers try and shift as many of their products as physically possible on to the public.
+You've no doubt noticed that Black Friday is nearly upon us again - that day (actually more like a week) when retailers try and shift as many of their products as physically possible on to the public.
 There are plenty of bargains to be had, but also some traps to watch out for.

 As you'll know if you've been in the scouts or the guides, being well prepared is key if you want to make sure you're getting the deal and not the con of the day.
 Fortunately, we've put together a comprehensive guide to what to look out for if you want to stay on track.